Support is Always Available

 The Student Title IX Assistance & Resource Team (START) is a confidential peer-to-peer resource for students seeking Title IX-related support*.

 Title IX-related issues include gender-based discrimination, rape, sexual assault, sexual harassment, intimate partner violence, and stalking.

 START members are students trained to provide resources and information for fellow students regarding the Title IX process at CC.
 We also provide information about other resources available on and off campus for Title IX-related issues.

 *START members are not advocates, nor do they sit in on any of the Title IX official proceedings.

 How to schedule a session with a START member

 Email START@coloradocollege.edu, letting us know that you want to book a session and whether you have a preference of day/time.

-Let us know if there's a particular START member that you'd like to meet with based on our bios above, mention that too!
+Let us know if there's a particular START member that you'd like to meet with based on our bios below.
 That being said, please do not select a START member that you have a friendship or personal relationship with.